recetasdemama/wordpress/wp-content/plugins/wp-dbmanager/readme.txt

 * To know about the difference between WP-DBManager and WP-DB-backup, checkout __What is the difference between WP-DBManager and WP-DB-Backup?__ in the [FAQ section](https://wordpress.org/plugins/wp-dbmanager/faq/).

 == Changelog ==
+= Version 2.75 =
+* FIXED: When activating the plugin, copy index.php to the backup folder
+* FIXED: If you are on Apache, .htaccess will be copied to the backup folder, if you are on IIS, Web.config will be copied to the backup folder
+* FIXED: When choosing 1 Month(s) for Backup/Optimize/Repair, the next date calculation is wrong

+= Version 2.74 =
 * FIXED: escapeshellarg() already escape $, no need to double escape it

 = Version 2.73 =